 Usually has its own bus with a single stop

-Theming is fun for adults and children
+Theming is distinctly fun for both adults and children

 Not So Great Things About Port Orleans — French Quarter